nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 **NOTE:** specifying subnetwork that is denied for the node is not an error: that configuration value would be ignored.
 You do not need to specify zero (with 0 ID) subnetwork: its inclusion is implicit.
-On the contrary, to exclude node from the default zero subnetwork you need to specify it explicitly:
+On the contrary, to exclude a node from the default zero subnetwork, you need to specify it explicitly:

 ```yaml
 ...